Getting Around / Transportation

 The former international and domestic Airport Don Muang (25 km north of Bangkok) reopens to handle the overflow domestic flights in 2007.

-Besides Thailand national carrier Thai Airways International (THAI) and other domestic airlines operate regular flights to cities, towns adnd resorts throughout the country.
+Besides Thailand national carrier Thai Airways International (THAI) and other domestic airlines including several low-cost airlines operating regular flights throughout the country.
 The following airlines are offering domestic destinations and a few also fly routes to international destinations.

-The rail network in Thailand is efficient and covers four main lines - the northern, southern, northeastern and eastern lines.
+The rail network in Thailand is efficient, inexpensive and comfortable.
+The extensive rail network covers four main lines - the northern, southern, northeastern and eastern lines and using Bangkok as its hub.

-Every city and town in Thailand is linked by bus, even if it's just a patch of dirt by the side of the road.
+Every city and town in Thailand are linked by bus, even if it's just a patch of dirt by the side of the road.
 For longer routes you can choose between at least two classes of air con buses; during these journeys the buses usually stop somewhere en route and passengers are awakened to get off the bus for a free meal.
+Book your ticket directly online.

 Hotel limousines or minivans are perhaps the most convenient and comfortable, but also the most expensive once with fixed rates, but there is numerous less expensive public taxi available around the clock.

 Taxi drivers rarely speak English; therefore, it is important you know where you like to go.
 Bring a hotel name card, in Thai, to assist in your return.
 Only use taxis with ‘taxi meter’ signs on the roof and if the light at the bottom corner of the windscreen is red the taxi has already a passenger.
 The taxi is for hire when the light is green, just wave it down from the sidewalk.
 The taxi should have a meter.
-The basic charge is 35 THB and any additional unit is 2 Bath.
+The basic charge is 35 THB for the first 3 kilometers and around 5 baht for every Kilometer thereafter.

 Should your driver ask you for a fix price or if he attempts to bargain or says the meter is broken, we advise you to get out immediately and look for another taxi.
 If you find only taxi's without meter, make sure you settle the fare with the driver before departure to avoid any misadventures.